Constrained quantization for probability distributions: Quantization dimensions and quantization coefficients

 Moreover, notice that if $P$ is a uniform distribution on a unit circle, and if the elements in an optimal set of $n$-points lie on a concentric circle with radius $a$, then by Theorem~\ref{sec3theorem1}, for $n\geq 3$,

 which is a nonnegative constant depending on the values of $a$.

+\begin{remark} If the support of $P$ contains infinitely many elements, then the $n$th unconstrained quantization error is strictly decreasing.
+This fact is not true in constrained quantization, i.e., the $n$th constrained quantization error for a Borel probability measure can eventually remain constant as can be seen from Subsection~\ref{subdia}. \end{remark}

-Let us now give the following definition. \begin{defi1} Let $P$ be a Borel probability measure on $\D R^k$ equipped with a metric $d$, and let $r \in (0,\infty)$.
+\begin{remark} By Remark~\ref{remark1} and Remark~\ref{remark2}, we can conclude that there are some properties that are true in unconstrained quantization, but are not true in constrained quantization.
+These motivate us to adopt more general definitions of quantization dimension and quantization coefficient, as given below, which are meaningful both in constrained and unconstrained scenarios. \end{remark} \begin{defi1} Let $P$ be a Borel probability measure on $\D R^k$ equipped with a metric $d$, and let $r \in (0,\infty)$.
 Let $V_{n, r}(P)$ be the $n$th constrained quantization error of order $r$ for a given $S$ that occurs in \eqref{Vr}.
-Then, the $n$th constrained quantization error $V_{n, r}(P)$ is a decreasing sequence and converges to its exact lower bound, which is a nonnegative constant.
-Set Then, $(V_{n, r}(P)-V_{\infty, r}(P))$ is a decreasing sequence of nonnegative real numbers such that Write
+Let $V_{n, r}(P)$ be a strictly decreasing sequence.
+Then, it converges to its exact lower bound, which is a nonnegative constant.
+Set Then, $(V_{n, r}(P)-V_{\infty, r}(P))$ is a strictly decreasing sequence of positive numbers such that Write

-$\ul D_r(P)$ and $\ol D_r(P)$ are called the \tit{lower} and the \tit{upper constrained quantization dimensions} of the probability measure $P$ of order $r$, respectively.
-If $\ul D_r (P)=\ol D_r (P)$, the common value is called the \tit{constrained quantization dimension} of $P$ of order $r$ and is denoted by $D_r(P)$.
-The constrained quantization dimension measures the speed at which the specified measure of the constrained quantization error converges as $n$ tends to infinity.
-For any $\gk>0$, the two numbers are, respectively, called the \tit{$\gk$-dimensional lower} and \tit{upper constrained quantization coefficients} for $P$.
-If the \tit{$\gk$-dimensional lower} and \tit{upper constrained quantization coefficients} for $P$ exist and are equal, then we call it the \tit{$\gk$-dimensional constrained quantization coefficient} for $P$.
-If the $\gk$-dimensional lower and upper constrained quantization coefficients for $P$ are finite and positive, then $\gk$ equals the constrained quantization dimension of $P$. \end{defi1} Let $V_{n, 2}(P)$ be the $n$th constrained quantization error of order $2$.
-Then, \\ \eqref{eq56} implies that
+$\ul D_r(P)$ and $\ol D_r(P)$ are called the \tit{lower} and the \tit{upper constrained quantization dimensions} of the probability measure $P$ of order $r$ with respect to the constraint $S$, respectively.
+If $\ul D_r (P)=\ol D_r (P)$, the common value is called the \tit{constrained quantization dimension} of $P$ of order $r$ with respect to the constraint $S$ and is denoted by $D_r(P)$.
+The constrained quantization dimension measures the speed how fast the specified measure of the constrained quantization error converges as $n$ tends to infinity.
+A higher constrained quantization dimension suggests a faster convergence of the $n$th constrained quantization error.
+For any $\gk>0$, the two numbers are, respectively, called the \tit{$\gk$-dimensional lower} and the \tit{upper} constrained quantization coefficients for $P$ of order $r$ with respect to the constraint $S$, respectively.
+If the \tit{$\gk$-dimensional lower} and the \tit{upper constrained quantization coefficients} for $P$ exist and are equal, then we call it the \tit{$\gk$-dimensional constrained quantization coefficient} for $P$ of order $r$ with respect to the constraint $S$. \end{defi1}

+\begin{remark} While Proposition~\ref{prop0} ensures that $\{V_{n,r}(P)\}$ is decreasing and bounded below (and thus convergent), in Definition~\ref{defi001} we additionally assume that $\{V_{n,r}(P)\}$ is \emph{strictly} decreasing.
+This stronger condition is imposed to guarantee that